robconery/blog/_posts/2013-05-13-knowing-more-programming-languages-will-make-you-smarter.md

 Now, slow your brain down and rewind.
 What language are you using to express this?
 What is that language **allowing you to do**.

 If the only programming language you know is C# you're probably writing some LINQ in your mind and running a modulus.
-If you use Javascript you're probably doing something similar but maybe spread over two functions utilizing callbacks.
+If you use JavaScript you're probably doing something similar but maybe spread over two functions utilizing callbacks.

 Rubyists out there might do something similar - favoring a more idiomatic approach with blocks/yield rather than a terse one-liner.